NateWolves/Word-Guess-Game/README.md

 # Word-Guess-Game
-This is a browser game powered by Javascript.
-The user will be able to use a limited number of guesses to see if letters are present inside the word.
+This is a browser game powered by vanilla Javascript and is my first application built with javascript!
+In this Dungeons and Dragons themed game, the user will be able to use a limited number of guesses to see if letters are present inside the word.
+In order to incorporate all of the Dungeons and Dragons monsters in to the possible solutions, I have added an API call to fetch a random monster as a possible answer.
+If you would like to use this as a random monster generator (or are a cheater) check the console.log in with the inspect tool.